-My exposure confirmed what I had been told.
-Most health problems have an underlying social context and a socio-economic link.
-A larger displacement of the rural poor and an extreme growth of cities cannot be immediately prevented.
-It needs careful thought and political will for this to be gradually phased out, or even to be discouraged.
+Observation shows, most of the health problems have an underlying social context and socioeconomic link that triggers them off.
+In the truest sense, a larger displacement of the rural poor and an extreme growth of cities cannot be unmediately prevented, but needs careful thought and political will for this to be gradually phased out, or even be firstly discouraged.